-- We will control learner and staff access to social media whilst using setting provided devices and systems on site. - The use of social media during setting hours for personal use is not permitted for learners. - The use of social media during setting hours for personal use is permitted during breaks for staff. - Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities. - Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities - Concerns regarding the online conduct of any member of Wivelsfield Primary School community on social media, should be reported to the DSL (or deputy) and will be managed in accordance with our anti-bullying, allegations against staff, behaviour and child protection policies.
+- We will control learner and staff access to social media whilst using setting provided devices and systems on site. - The use of social media during setting hours for personal use is not for learners.
+It is permitted for staff during any breaks in areas not used by children. - Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities. - Concerns regarding the online conduct of any member of our community on social media, should be reported to the DSL (or deputy) and will be managed in accordance with our antibullying, allegations against staff, behaviour and child protection policies.

-8.2 Staff Personal Use of Social Media
+9.2 Staff Personal Use of Social Media

-- The safe and responsible use of social networking, social media and personal publishing sites will be discussed with all members of staff as part of staff induction and will be revisited and communicated via regular staff training opportunities. - Safe and professional behaviour will be outlined for all members of staff (including volunteers) as part of our code of conduct/behaviour policy as part of acceptable use policy.
+- The safe and responsible use of social networking, social media and personal publishing sites will be discussed with all members of staff as part of staff induction and will be revisited and communicated via regular staff training opportunities. - Safe and professional behaviour will be outlined for all members of staff (including volunteers) as part of our Code of Conduct/ Staff behaviour policy as part of Acceptable Use Policy.